TL-System/plato/examples/personalized_fl/README.md

 ## Implemented Algorithms

-To better compare the performance of different personalized federated learning approaches, we implemented the following algorithms using the `pflbases` framework.
-The code is available under `algorithms/`.
+To better compare the performance of different personalized federated learning approaches, we implemented the following algorithms.

 ### Baseline Algorithm